axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 ts-node cosmwasm/query.ts contract-admin -c Router -e $ENV
 ```

-**⚠️ Important:** Verify the output shows `$EMERGENCY_OPERATOR_EOA` as the admin.
+**Important:** Verify the output shows `$EMERGENCY_OPERATOR_EOA` as the admin.
 If not, check the transaction status and do not proceed until verified.

 ### Step 4: Transfer Multisig Admin to Emergency Operator EOA